simonmorley/homepage/README.md

 I've closed them all now.

 We were in Techstars Berlin 2017 - some of the best times of my startup life were spent between Berlin and Shoreditch.
-If you were in Techstars too, you can find my on Discord.
+If you were in Techstars too, you can find me on Discord.

 ## Software languages